Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Ghost Fade Rate"			"0.1"

 			// Enable the Mutant Tank's claw/rock attack.
-			// Note: This setting does not need "Ability Enabled" to be on.
+			// Note: This setting does not need the "Ability Enabled" setting to be set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: OFF